jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 The concrete topics to be covered in this research are as follows.

 /* ---------------------------------- intro --------------------------------- */
 One primary objective of this research is to develop a comprehensive understanding of the #gls("swith") concept.
-This involves precisely defining what a #gls("swith") is, exploring its applications in aviation and elucidating its relationship with #gls("cgh2", long:true) as the fuel.
+This involves precisely defining what a #gls("swith") is, exploring its applications in aviation and elucidating its relationship with #gls("cgh2", long:true) as fuel.
-The study should evaluate the benefits that #glspl("swith") could bring to aircraft aviation and environment.
+The study should evaluate the benefits that #glspl("swith") could bring to aviation and environment.
 Following this, the research needs to conduct an analysis of the current state of the art in #glspl("swith"), reviewing existing literature, patents, and ongoing research projects to identify key advancements, challenges, and trends in the field.

 /* ---------------------------------- norms --------------------------------- */
 Another important objective is to examine the regulatory landscape for #glspl("swith").
 This examination aims to gain insights crucial for the real-world certification of #glspl("swith").
 This includes evaluating the current processes and requirements for potential #gls("swith") certification, enabling commercial deployment.
 The research should determine current limitations in the regulatory framework and propose possible solutions to overcome these barriers.
-One objective is to establish critical load cases for prospective #gls("swith") certification.
+One objective is to establish critical load cases for a prospective #gls("swith") certification.
 This involves the identification and prioritization of load cases that are most likely to be scrutinized in the certification process.
 In case of non-existing regulations for #gls("swith") certification, this work could thereby contribute to the eventual certification and implementation of this innovative technology in commercial aviation.